paul-pop/4sq-integration-service/README.md

 I would not do this normally and have them separated, but I felt that just building this for a website would ruin the fun for me so I have also built it for developers who want to be able to integrate with it.

+Also, a lot of things are extremely extensible and I have used a lot of interfaces/abstract classes together with generics just to showcase how I would normally build this - despite the fact that I know it's over-engineered for this particular case :)

 Things I have used for the integration:
 * **Spring Boot** - I have used Spring Boot for minimal application configuration in order to have the application running quickly.
 * **Spring** - Spring core and context to make use of Spring's DI and IoC.